faasm/experiment-base/docs/azure.md

 az account set -s <account_id>
 ```

-## Setting up a k8s cluster on Azure
+## Setting up a cluster with AKS

+_At the time of writing, AKS only supported Ubuntu 18.04, which is insufficient
+for certain experiments.
+See below for setting up a cluster on custom VMs._

 Provision the cluster with: